Information and Expectations for all SC4 Students

 - Getting Academic Help:

 - Achievement Center: Provides specialized academic services to assist students by providing educational software, study materials, success seminars, tutoring, as well as, disability services, in accordance with state and federal laws and regulations, including the Americans with Disabilities Act (ADA).
 SC4 will provide reasonable accommodations to students with disabilities, provided such accommodations does not fundamentally alter the nature of the program, cause undue hardship on the college, or jeopardize the health and safety of others.
-For assistance call (810) 989-5759 or firstname.lastname@example.org.
-The Achievement Center is located in the College Center, Room B-100.
+For assistance call (810) 989-5759 or email@example.com.
+The Achievement Center is located in the College Library.

 - Writing Assistance: Offers free tutoring with student writing consultants who are able to assist in every step of the writing process.
 This service is available to all students for writing assignments in all courses.
-Please contact the Writing Assistance team at (810) 989-5806 or visit their webpage for more information or to schedule an appointment.
+Please contact the Writing Assistance visit their Tutoring webpage for more information or to schedule an appointment.

 - Class Attendance: Class attendance policies are established by each individual instructor and are presented to each student on the course syllabus within the first week of class.
 Students are expected to adhere to the policies and abide by any penalties imposed should they fail to do so.